Wild Wild Racing: Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 David Chen of NextGen said, "Next-generation consoles deserve next-generation racers, and while Wild Wild Racing is an enjoyable ride, it doesn't make much of the new hardware."
 In Japan, Famitsu gave it a score of 29 out of 40.

+Human Tornado of GamePro said in one review, "Wild Wild Racing is a good off-road racing game with a decent amount of replay value, but overall it's not as good as it could have been.
+Still, if you're up for some racing action in the dirt, Wild Wild Racing will give you a run for your money."
+In another GamePro review, Major Mike said, "WWR isn't a total washout: It does have some cool play modes, such as a stunt track and skill challenge, but, ultimately, WWR is a game that would have benefited from more time in the development shop before release."